bhowad-akash/Business_Intelligence_and_Analytics_Using_SQL/README.md

-# 🧠 SQL-Based Exploratory Data Analysis
+# 🧠 SQL-Based Data Analytics

 This repository presents a structured suite of SQL scripts developed to perform comprehensive Exploratory Data Analysis (EDA) on a data warehouse.
 Each script is purpose-built to examine specific dimensions of data, ranging from schema discovery to detailed performance ranking.
 This suite demonstrates best practices for deriving business insights from relational databases.